gregmarine/walkingriver.github.io/_posts/2020-10-12-rxjs-select-rest.md

 2. RxJS is hard to test.

 # Hard to Learn
 Admittedly RxJS has a steep learning curve.
-That said, it should only take an week or so to become accustomed to using it.
+That said, it should only take a week or so to become accustomed to using it.
 Once you understand the basics, the more esoteric operators are mostly a matter of finding them.
 There is a great website that makes this easier, which is where I found the `fromEvent` and `combineLatest` operators I use below. https://rxjs.dev/operator-decision-tree

 # Hard to Test
 Testing Angular is itself often an exercise in frustration.
 The key is knowing what to test and what not to test.
 I wrote a [blog post on that very subject](https://walkingriver.com/stop-testing-my-code/).
 Some people go overboard and try to achieve 100% code coverage.
 I have found that more than about 80-85% is usually counter-productive.
 Often, people will write brittle (or worse, useless) tests to try to hit some magical coverage number.